oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 except in application contexts where participating clients do not have access to the `Authorization` request header field.
 Resource servers MAY support this method.

+### Access Token Validation

+After receiving the access token, the resource server MUST check that the access token is not yet expired, is authorized to access the requested resource, was issued with the appropriate scope, and meets other policy requirements of the resource server to access the protected resource.

+Access tokens generally fall into two categories: reference tokens or self-encoded tokens.
+Reference tokens can be validated by querying the authorization server or looking up the token in a token database, whereas self-encoded tokens contain the authorization information in an encrypted and/or signed string which can be extracted by the resource server.

+A standardized method to query the authorization server to check the validity of an access token is defined in Token Introspection ({{RFC7662}}).

+A standardized method of encoding information in a token string is defined in JWT Profile for Access Tokens ({{RFC9068}}).

+See {{access-token-security-considerations}} for additional considerations around creating and validating access tokens.

 ### The WWW-Authenticate Response Header Field